romain-gilliotte/olap-in-memory/README.md

 $ npm install olap-in-memory
 ```

-# Rationale
+# Rationale behind the project

-Many vendors already provide solutions to implement OLAP cubes, which provide many features, and better performance on big cubes.
+Many vendors already provide solutions to implement OLAP cubes, which provide better performance.

+Other projects:
+- [jsHypercube](https://code.google.com/archive/p/js-hypercube/): Another offline cube system, this project is no longer maintained
+- [Data Brewery Cubes](http://cubes.databrewery.org/): Light-weight Python framework and OLAP HTTP server for easy development of reporting applications and aggregate browsing of multi-dimensionally modeled data.

+However, to implement Monitool, we needed to be able to:
+- Allow changing structure of the cubes without loosing the data which was already entered.
+- Version both the structure of the cubes and the modifications of the data they contain.

 # Usage